adrianleb/sullivan/README.md

 Uses Aphrodite [https://github.com/Khan/aphrodite](https://github.com/Khan/aphrodite) under the hood to dynamically generate classnames and inject styles.

-prefixes everything so you don't have to think about it (thanks to Aphrodite);
+Prefixes everything so you don't have to think about it (thanks to Aphrodite);

 Provides a library of functional css styles generated according to passed in styleguide values.